nmrf/sadata-user-manual/members/indicators.md

 ### 4.5 Indicators

-As in all areas, Administrators can 'add or edit' data via the Indicators page.
-Administrators are also able to add progress reports to indicators.
+Administrators and Managers can 'add or edit' data via the Indicators page.
+They are both also able to add progress reports to indicators.

 #### Adding Indicators